kristofvdb/esphome_components/README.md

 # esphome_components

-This repository contains some (well, at least 1 for now) components to be used with esphome
+This repository contains some (well, at least 1 for IS31FL3239) components to be used with esphome